Unibeautify/website/docs/options-for-beautifiers.md

 > Only certain beautifiers support the `prefer_beautifier_config` option.
 See the `Advanced` section on a beautifier's page to see what beautifier options are supported.
 For example, see the [PHP-CS-Fixer beautifier](/docs/beautifier-php-cs-fixer.html#advanced).

+### Config File Path
-> You can also specify the absolute path to the beautifier's config file by putting a string in the `prefer_beautifier_config` option.
+You can also specify the absolute path to the beautifier's config file by putting a string in the `prefer_beautifier_config` option.
 It will otherwise look in the directory of the file being beautified, and if it doesn't find it there, will go to the parent directory.

 ```yaml
 ---